Zlika/theodore/README.md

 | Yellow key (MO5) | Left SHIFT |
 | BASIC (MO5) | Right SHIFT |

 RetroArch already uses lots of keyboard shortcuts for its own need that interfere with the core's keyboard emulation.
-To avoid this problem, configure RetroArch with a "Hotkey", as indicated in [Introduction to Hotkeys](https://docs.libretro.com/guides/retroarch-keyboard-controls/#introduction-to-hotkeys).
+To avoid this problem, configure RetroArch with a "Hotkey", as indicated in [Introduction to Hotkeys](https://docs.libretro.com/guides/retroarch-keyboard-controls/#introduction-to-hotkeys), and/or use the "Game Focus" mode (toggle with "Scroll Lock" key).

 ### :floppy_disk: File formats